 \section{Two interacting oscillators}

-The Hamiltonian that we are considering in this section is the Hamiltonian of two interacting bosonic mode (Fig. 1) with an arbitrary time-dependent coupling $g(t)$ given in Eq. (\ref{H1}).
-Here the coupling function between the oscillators is assumed time-dependent to keep generality and having control on the coupling strength, for example, as a special case, $g(t)$ can be considered as a switching function that is on during a specific time interval $\tau$ and is off for $t>\tau$ \beq g(t)=\left\{
+The Hamiltonian that we are considering in this section is the Hamiltonian of two interacting bosonic modes (Fig. 1) with an arbitrary time-dependent coupling $g(t)$ given in Eq. (\ref{H1}).
+Here, the coupling function between the oscillators is assumed to be time-dependent to keep generality and have control on the coupling strength.
+For example, as a particular case, $g(t)$ can be considered as a switching function that is on during a specific time interval $\tau$ and is off for $t>\tau$ \beq g(t)=\left\{

 \right. \eeq where $g_0$ is a constant.